FROM THE DIRECTOR

 The New Voters Project

-Wisconsin Campus Compact is a partner in the New Voters Project - an effort to increase 18-24 year-old voter participation by 5 percent in the November 2004 elections.
+Wisconsin Campus Compact is a partner in the New Voters Project - an effort to increase 18-24 year-old voter participation in the 2004, 2005, and now 2006 elections.

 The American Democracy Project